Mirajulislam24/Feature-Selection-in-Joint-Modelling-of-Longitudinal-and-Time-to-event-Data/README.md

 Specifically:

-"DataPrep": includes the preparation of the data (like ARIC) "ModelJags": includes the joint model for jags and its implementation in R.
+"DataPrep": includes the preparation of the data (like ARIC).

+"ModelJags": includes the joint model for jags and its implementation in R.

 "SimData_1R2F: includes data simulation for the case where one risk factor with two features is important for the hazard.

 How does it work: